Faculty Artists

 Wendy Staples

-Since I could hold a crayon, my first love has been portraiture.
-Over the years, I’ve worked in a variety of media including graphite, colored pencil, charcoal, gouache, and acrylic and oil paints.
-Recently, I have been creating colored pencil portraits in an abstracted grid format.
-This allows me to work methodically as I experiment with different color pairings to render shapes and subtleties of color and shadow in a face.
-Just as I have used art as a way to explore the world and capture people in my life, my objective is to teach students ways in which they can tell their stories through art.
+Since I could hold a crayon, my first love has been representational portraiture.
+Over the years I’ve worked in a variety of wet and dry media, always coming back around to brightly expressive figures and faces.
+I also create functional pottery; where I can simply get lost in the relaxing experience of a beautifully crafted mug or play with altered ceramic forms.
+Just as I use art as a way to explore the world and capture the memories of people in my life, my objective is to teach students ways in which they can tell their stories through art.

 Noel St. Jean